francescomambrini/gAGDT/README.md

 sudo apt-get install neo4j
 ```

-Mac OS and Windows have desktop applications that you can use also to start up the DB once it is intalled.
+Mac OS and Windows have desktop applications that you can use also to start up the DB once it is installed.

 Note, however, that Java 8 is required to run Neo4j.
 If you're in Linux, instructions on how to install it in Linux (and how to configure your
 default Java version so that Java 8 is used) are also found at the above link.